smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **CAD**

+• New Commands:

-• added the Rebuild Polystrip Commands and Menus.
+  • Rebuild Polystrip and Menus:

     • 2 Methods are available.
 (Select a Polygon Selection and 2 partial Edge loop to define the shape.)

       • Regular rebuild
       • Normalized Width